William B. Hincks: Post war

 At the end of the war, Major Hincks returned to Bridgeport and became engaged in the mercantile business.
 He became known for careful and sound judgement and gained him a solid reputation as business advisor.
 He became custodian for many business trusts.
 As his business career continued to bloom, he also became vice-president and secretary of many business organizations in Bridgeport.
 For many years he was treasurer and secretary of the City Saving's Bank of Bridgeport.
 Hincks helped P.T.
 Barnum found the Barnum Museum and Bridgeport Hospital.
 He also wrote about local history.

-He married Mary Louise Hart in 1866 and they had three sons.
+He married Mary Louise Hart in 1866, and they had three sons.
 They lived in a house on Park Avenue and Prospect Streets that has since been demolished.
 He was a deacon in his church and involved in many community activities.

 He died at the age of 62, on November 7, 1903, and was buried at the Mountain Grove Cemetery and Mausoleum in Bridgeport, Connecticut.

-His son, William Thurston Hincks, was a lawyer who married Maud Morris, who was the vice president of the suffragist movement in Connecticut, and also the first woman in Connecticut to get a drivers license.
+His son, William Thurston Hincks, was a lawyer who married Maud Morris, who was the vice president of the suffragist movement in Connecticut, and also the first woman in Connecticut to get a driver's license.